 - Teacher will explain that all living beings move.
 Teacher will give example of own that we move by walking with the help of legs.
 Similarly, other animals like dog, cat, monkey, etc. move with legs.
 Teacher will show animation/pictures of birds flying, fish swimming and explain that birds move by flying with the help of their wings and fish swim with their fins. - Teacher will explain that unlike animals, plants cannot change their place but they move their parts.
-Teacher will show pictures/animation of touch-me-not plant and sunflower or if sample of touch-me-not plant is available, will demonstrate the movement of its leaflets on touching. - By taking the example of any nonliving object such as chair, table, tiffin box, pencil box, school bag, pen, pencil, etc., teacher will demonstrate that nonliving things do not move at all. - □ Teacher can also perform the activity given in the chapter under the head 'Movement'. - □ Now, teacher will ask them to solve Checkpoint 1.
+Teacher will show pictures/animation of touch-me-not plant and sunflower or if sample of touch-me-not plant is available, will demonstrate the movement of its leaflets on touching. - By taking the example of any nonliving object such as chair, table, tiffin box, pencil box, school bag, pen, pencil, etc., teacher will demonstrate that nonliving things do not move at all. - Teacher can also perform the activity given in the chapter under the head 'Movement'. - To check the understanding of students about the topic/concept, teacher will ask them to solve Checkpoint 1.